antvis/G6/packages/site/docs/apis/layout/FruchtermanLayoutOptions.en.md

 **Default**: `false`

-**Required**: false

-**Description**: Whether to enable animation for each iteration.
+Whether to enable animation for each iteration.
 Note that the force-directed layout simulates the process of force interaction.
 When this parameter is enabled, the process of force interaction and collision can be observed.
 The `animated` parameter in the node configuration, on the other hand, is for interpolation animation, which uniformly interpolates from the initial position to the position after the layout.
 These two layouts should not be used together.

 ## dimensions